Agenda

 A continuation of Dr. Ethan Lester's Mental Health & Resiliency session, this workshop will provide opportunities for general questions, open discussion, and skill rehearsal to help integrate these strategies into everyday life.
 By the end of the session, participants will have a deeper understanding of how to build resilience and improve mental health in the context of living with NF.

-time icon June 21, 2025 04:00 PM
+June 21, 2025 03:00 PM

 Make NF Visible Awards & Closing Session